RohanAlexander/telling_stories_with_data/_book/94-oh_you_think_and_shoulders_of_giants.md

 ## Oh, you think we have good data on that!

-> **Oh, you think we have good data on that!** The economy. https://www.nber.org/system/files/chapters/c4224/c4224.pdf.

 > **Oh, you think we have good data on that!** Migration.

 > **Oh, you think we have good data on that!** Weather stations